 · Support services include childcare and transportation assistance to attend substance abuse/mental health treatment, support groups, prenatal and pediatric medical appointments.

 · Parenting education and support groups for mothers and fathers.

-· Families Together provides targeted case management services to children birth through seven who are considered at risk of severe emotional disturbances due to parental/caregiver substance use, intellectual disabilities or mental illness.
+· Families Together provides targeted case management services to children birth through seven who are considered at risk of severe emotional disturbances due to parental/caregiver substance use, including prescription drug abuse; intellectual disabilities or mental illness.

 · Serves persons 60 years of age or older.